 The carrying value of the Company's cash, cash equivalents and restricted cash, accounts receivable, prepaid expenses and other current assets, accounts payable and accrued and other current liabilities approximate their fair values due to their short-term nature, which are determined to be a Level 1 measurement.
 The estimated fair value of the Company's long-term borrowings is determined by Level 2 inputs and based primarily on quoted market prices for the same or similar issues.
-As of March 31, 2024, the 2017 Term Loan had a carrying value of \$18.8 million and a fair value of \$19.3 million.
+As of September 30, 2024, the 2017 Term Loan had a carrying value of \$19.0 million and a fair value of \$18.5 million.
 As of December 31, 2023, the 2017 Term Loan had a carrying value of \$18.7 million and a fair value of \$19.7 million.
 The estimated fair value of the 2017 Term Loan was determined based on a discounted cash flow approach using available market information on discount and borrowing rates with similar terms, maturities, and credit ratings.
-The carrying value of the Company's other long-term borrowing at each of March 31, 2024 and December 31, 2023 was \$0.8 million, and approximated its fair value.
+The carrying value of the Company's other long-term borrowing at September 30, 2024 was \$1.2 million and approximated its fair value.
+At December 31, 2023, the carrying value of the Company's other long-term borrowing was \$0.8 million and approximated its fair value.